JavaScript is required

 As a busy learner, you can't afford to waste time on obscure vocabulary or complex grammar rules you'll rarely use.
 Start with high-frequency content and expand from there only when you actually need it.

-5. Make your environment do the work
+5. Make your environment fit for language learning

 This approach has been proven to work.
 People who immerse themselves in a language environment (even an artificial one they create at home) progress faster than people who only study during dedicated sessions.